megkuhns/Cybersec/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because it is faster and more efficient than >
+No configuration was performed manually, which is advantageous because it is faster and more efficient than configuring each individual machine one at a time.

 The playbook implements the following tasks:
 - Install Docker.io, pip3, and Docker python module
 - Increase virtual memory